-Our developing transdisciplinary curriculum is inspired by the Reggio Emilia philosophy to use the 'environment as a third teacher' and dovetailing with STEM/Digital Technologies, delivers learning that builds upon the interests of the students.
+Our developing transdisciplinary curriculum is inspired by the Reggio Emilia philosophy to use the 'environment as a third teacher' and dovetailing with STEAM/Digital Technologies, delivers learning that builds upon the interests of our students.
 At Kauri Flats our curriculum connects different areas of study by cutting across subject lines and emphasising unifying concepts.
 Our UC4L Curriculum focuses on making connections for students by allowing them to engage in relevant and meaningful learning experiences that can be connected to real life, because a real life context gives students a reason to learn.

 Why a Transdisciplinary curriculum?